-The board and governing bodies of the Asset Manager and LGT CP FL are responsible for defining the required ESG or sustainability standards and monitoring their implementation.
+The board and governing bodies of LGT CP are responsible for defining the required ESG or sustainability standards and monitoring their implementation.
 The board is being informed on an annual basis by the executive committee (the "EC") on a broad range of ESG topics, spanning product implementation, evolving integration practices and regulatory developments.

 The EC is responsible for the implementation of the prescribed standards defined by the board and the monitoring of legal and regulatory requirements and compliance with these policies.
-The EC and a board member of LGT CP FL are informed on a regular basis by the ESG Committee (the "ESGC") on ESG and climate related aspects.
+The EC and a board member of LGT CP are informed on a regular basis by the ESG Committee (the "ESGC") on ESG and climate related aspects.